Jordan Alan

 Jordan Alan is an American film director, producer and television commercial director.

 In 1985, Alan made a 35mm film trailer starring Sandra Bullock.
 The trailer was screened by South African film producer Anant Singh at Technicolor in New York City.

-His films include Kiss & Tell, The Gentleman Bandit, and Cats Dancing on Jupiter, completed in 2011 and unreleased as of December 2016, starring Amanda Righetti, his then-wife.
+His films include Kiss & Tell, The Gentleman Bandit, and Cats Dancing on Jupiter, completed in 2011 and released in the US in 2015, starring Amanda Righetti, his then-wife.
 As of 2012 his company, Bliss Sinema, was in development on the film Deconstruction Red.

 He has shot TV commercials for clients including 1-800-DENTIST, 1-800-USA-EYES, Invisalign, LA Sight Laser Center, and LA Solar Group.

 Personal life

-Alan married actress Amanda Righetti on April 29, 2006, in Oahu.
+Alan married actress Amanda Righetti on April 29, 2006, in Oʻahu.
 Righetti filed for divorce in 2017.
 In 2013, the couple had a son.